ckrack/symfony-docs/contributing/code/standards.rst

   or ``Boolean``), ``int`` (instead of ``integer``), ``float`` (instead of ``double`` or ``real``);

-* Don't forget to look at the more verbose :doc:`conventions` document for more subjective naming considerations.
+* Don't forget to look at the more verbose :doc:`conventions </contributing/code/conventions>` document for more subjective naming considerations.

 .. _service-naming-conventions: